vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 #### KeyKeepers reveal and commit keys

 A set of commitment keys are generated for each election process by a set of trusted identities named `keykeepers`.
-Only if all `keykeepers` are malicious could they tamper with the election, so it is crucial to distribute these special identities well.
+Only if all `keykeepers` are malicious could they tamper with the process, so it is crucial to distribute these special identities well.
 Once all these keys are revealed, anyone can generate a valid proof.
-This mechanism is added to the circuit in order to avoid vote buying when the election is over.
+This mechanism is added to the circuit in order to avoid vote buying when the process is over.
 Since anyone can now generate a valid proof, a voter will no longer be able to prove that they are the owner of a specific vote nullifier.

 <div style="padding: 20px; background-color: white;">
 	<img src="/zk-census-proof-circuit-with-keykeepers-keys-diagram.png" alt="Circuit with keykeepers diagram"/>